Background pattern

 Other medications and Actair

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication, including over-the-counter medications.
-If you are taking other allergy medications, such as antihistamines, asthma medications, or steroids, or a medication that blocks a substance called immunoglobulin E (IgE), for example, omalizumab, speak with your doctor about whether you should continue taking them.
-If you stop taking allergy medications, you may experience more side effects during treatment with this medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication, including those without a prescription.
+If you are taking other medications for allergies, such as antihistamines, asthma medications, or steroids, or a medication that blocks a substance called immunoglobulin E (IgE), such as omalizumab, talk to your doctor about whether you should continue taking them.
+If you stop taking your allergy medications, you may experience more side effects during treatment with this medication.

 Do not consume food or drinks in the 5 minutes after taking this medication.